taygumus/mqtt-sn/README.md

 # MQTT-SN Implementation in OMNeT++

 ## Project Overview
 This repository presents an MQTT-SN implementation using the discrete event simulator OMNeT++.
-It adheres to the protocol standards defined in the specifications, with simplifications for practicality and focus.
-The primary aim of the project is academic, serving as the completion of the final MSc thesis.
-For more detailed information, access the [documentation](https://github.com/taygumus/thesis).
+The development is mostly compliant with the protocol standards.
+See details at the [MQTT-SN specifications](https://groups.oasis-open.org/higherlogic/ws/public/document?document_id=66091).
+The primary aim of the work is academic, serving as the completion of my final MSc thesis.
+For more information, please access the related [documentation](https://github.com/taygumus/thesis).

 ## Installation
 1. **Install OMNeT++**: Download and install OMNeT++ from [OMNeT++](https://omnetpp.org/).